Sajid Javid calls for royal commission into the NHS

-The former health secretary says both major political parties privately believe the NHS is ‘unsustainable’ in its current form.
+Former health secretary says both major political parties privately believe the NHS is ‘unsustainable’ in its current form

 Former health secretary Sajid Javid has called for a royal commission into the NHS, describing the service as “frozen in time”.